Commentary by S.D. Kaehler

 Back to the SRS Weblog index page

-12/16/17: This month's meeting was fun and well attended with about 45 people showing up to talk about and build robots instead of fight the crowds at the shopping malls.
+12/16/17: This month's meeting was fun and well attended with about 45 people showing up to talk about and build robots instead of fighting the crowds at the shopping malls.
 Seems like an easy choice to me.
 The meeting started pretty close to 10AM which is good because it means I'm finally getting into a routine at the Fieldhouse.
 The video I originally thought I'd present was a little graphic and intense for some of the younger members of the audience so I played a different video about the robots that are being used to clean up the mess at the Fukushima Daiichi Nuclear Power Plant in Japan.
 These are video- and sensor-equipped telepresence robots that enter dangerous places to see what's there and help identify the focus of the cleanup efforts to move things forward.
-Contrary to popular belief, this disaster is far from over with areas of the reactor still so "hot" with radiation that even robots are damaged when they get too close.
+Contrary to popular belief, this disaster is far from over with areas of the reactor still so "hot" with radiation that even the robots are damaged when they get too close.
 Despite all the hassles, the cleanup slowly continues and will likely cost a staggering amount of money over many more years before it's finally done (if it ever actually will be).

 I have been encouraging everyone at the meetings to build robots.
 This month was no exception.
 Since I started posting details about mine on the SRS Weblog, I have been a lot more motivated to work on it and have made great progress.
 I hope to have Omicron moving around (or doing something) by the next meeting.
 Do jump into this exciting hobby.
 It's hard work but great fun and very rewarding when you succeed.
 I believe we are gaining robot-building momentum in the club as more people purchase and build the Boe-bot Kit and I hope attendance increases thanks to the contests between Robothons.
 In early 2018 we'll start offering the BlocklyProp-programmable Activitybot kit along with the Ardiuno Boe-bot kit for builders looking for the greater challenge of a more sophisticated robot controller.
 We will offer and support both kits at the regular monthly workshops.
 The Useful Links page is a recent addition I hope you'll check out and help make useful to everyone.
 My thought was that it would be handy to have a single place to go to where helpful robotics resources are collected so I have assembled this list.